Priyan2007/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

-## NAME: PRIYAN ##
+## NAME: PRIYAN
 ## REG NO: 24000051
-## EXP NO: 10 SERIAL-IN-SERIAL-OUT-SHIFTREGISTER ##
+## EXP NO 6: IMPLEMENTATION OF SERIAL IN SERIAL OUT SHIFTREGISTER

 **AIM:**

 To implement SISO Shift Register using verilog and validating their functionality using their functional tables

 **SOFTWARE REQUIRED:**